 My mom made the recipe from the box for years and then I started modifying it a bit.
 I added in a teeny bit more butter (more butter is better, yes? lol), and whipped the mixture, which made it get that perfect LITERAL ‘melt in the mouth’ texture.

-They are somewhat of a fragile cookie made this way until they completely cool, but the increase in butter and the whipping is why they are so buttery, tender and melt on your tongue delicious.
+They are somewhat of a fragile cookie made this way until they are completely cool, but the increase in butter and the whipping is why they are so buttery, tender, and melt on your tongue delicious.

 I make these only at Christmas, but that doesn’t mean you have to too- you can enjoy these literally whenever you want!

 So What Goes Into These Luscious Shortbread Cookies?